Orwatronic/mas_514/docs/src/start.md

 # Getting Started

-MAS507 repository for software to run on Jetbot.

-For installing software on Windows client to use the Jetbot, please see the instructions below.

-Note that your group number (`<group-number>`, Jetbot number) is needed for the setup.

-The Ubuntu user is `jetbot` and the password is `jetbot`.
+This repository contains software and code examples for the Jetbot hardware which is supposed to be used in the MAS507 course.

+The documentation will sometimes refer to your group number (`<group-number>`, Jetbot number).
+This text is then supposed to be replaced with your group number or more precisely, your jetbot id.

+All Jetbots have the same login credentials which is:
+- Username: `jetbot`
+- Password: `jetbot`

 ## Client communication

-The Linux operating system on the Jetbot can be used and operated using only a terminal (text input and output).
+The Linux operating system on the Jetbot can be used and operated using only the terminal (text input and output).
-You can update system files, edit files directly in terminal, and run code.
+You can update system files, edit files directly in terminal, and run code, all from the mighty terminal in Linux.

 SSH is an abbreviation for "Secure SHell" and allows for opening such a terminal session on a remote host.
 This means you can use a Windows computer to operate a Linux system using text input.